Wars in Israel, Ukraine among mounting foreign policy crises facing Biden

 Those talks appear to have come to a halt since Israel declared war on Hamas on Oct.
 7. And tensions remain high in the Middle East region, highlighting just one of several foreign policy tests facing Biden as he attempts to keep the Israel-Hamas conflict from spreading and presses for billions of dollars more in aid for both Israel and Ukraine.

-The administration is working to secure the release of more than two dozen American hostages believed to be held by Hamas; negotiating humanitarian aid for some 2 million Palestinian civilians trapped in the Hamas-ruled Gaza strip; and lobbying Congress for $100 billion in funding to support Israel’s war against Hamas, Ukraine’s war against Russia's invasion and Taiwan’s defense against China.
+The administration is working to secure the release of at least ten American hostages believed to be held by Hamas; negotiating humanitarian aid for some 2 million Palestinian civilians trapped in the Hamas-ruled Gaza strip; and lobbying Congress for $100 billion in funding to support Israel’s war against Hamas, Ukraine’s war against Russia's invasion and Taiwan’s defense against China.

 In the midst of it all, a leadership fight in the House is holding up all legislation there.